 The Church was severely damaged in the Black Tom Explosion of July 30, 1916.
 The generosity of the parishioners, however, enabled pastor James McDermott, S.J., to have the damages repaired and services resumed.

-The cornerstone was laid and the third and present Church dedicated on January 29, 1961.
+The cornerstone was laid and the third and present Church was dedicated on January 29, 1961.
 The architect was Arthur E. Rigolo.
-The parish saw a large scale increase in its Hispanic population during the 1950s, followed in the 1960s by a substantial increase in the number of parishioners from the Philippines.
+The parish saw a large-scale increase in its Hispanic population during the 1950s, followed in the 1960s by a substantial increase in the number of parishioners from the Philippines.
 Masses in Spanish and Tagalog were offered regularly to suit the needs of the community.

 The Stations of the Cross and the reredos behind the altar are given special mention in A Brief History of Saint Peter's Parish: "[They] are executed in an unusual medium: cut glass of various colors embedded in concrete.
 The Stations are fashioned in continuous panels, each six feet long.
 The first station is preceded by a special panel, the Cross of Calvary, and the fourteenth is followed by the Cross of Glory.
 The Stations and reredos, the statue of St. Peter with the net in the church vestibule, and the stained glass windows are the work of the artist Charles Blasé Vukovich of Maywood, New Jersey" (10).